Nicky Hager's Other People's Wars :

 The reaction to Hager's book has so far been dominated by two distinct polarised responses: on one hand, a generalised

-repudiation which will not entertain any kind of discussion, and, on the other hand, a more specific attack on what they
+repudiation without entering into any kind of discussion, and, on the other hand, a more specific attack on what they

-bad".
-The latter proceeds by staunch defences of the uses and importance of secrecy and co-operation with other military
+bad"), by staunch defences of the uses and importance of secrecy and co-operation with other military intelligence

 1) To what extent do the activities of co-operation by unelected military and intelligence officials go against the

 express wishes of democratically elected government officials?

 2) To what extent do these actions therefore run counter to the national and cultural interests of New Zealand?

 3) Do these actions actually harm New Zealand's standing internationally as a consequence of following the interests of

 4) Will these matters be addressed in a public inquiry or similarly open and accountable forum?

 The involvement of the US and its allies such as Britain, Australia, Canada and New Zealand in Afghanistan and Iraq has